Search

 It's important for new mothers – and those who love them – to understand the symptoms of postpartum depression and reach out to family, friends, and medical professionals for help.

-If you saw a picture of your baby now, you'd think you had a genius on your hands — the baby's head accounts for about half of the body length!
+If you saw a picture of your baby now, you'd think you had a genius on your hands — your baby's head accounts for about half of the body length!

-As you begin the second trimester, your baby may be able to put a thumb in his or her mouth although the sucking muscles aren't completely developed yet.
+Find out what's new this week as you begin your second trimester.
+Your baby now may be able to put a thumb in the mouth, although sucking hasn’t completely developed yet.